sec10/Google-Data-Analytics-Capstone-Project/README.md

 ## Introduction
 _____________________________________________________________________________________________________________________________________________________________________________________________
 This case study will be for the fictional bike sharing company Cyclistic.
 I will be acting as a Junior Data Analyst with marketing team.
 The steps for this data analysis will follow the process of: Ask, Prepare, Process, Analyze, Share, and Act.

+Tools Used: Excel, Microsoft SQL Sever, Power Bi Desktop

 ## About Company and Goals